Do Calories Really Exist? What's the Truth?

 Scientists have taken pictures of other tiny things like the spotted wilt tomato virus, dust mite antennae, and algae chromosomes.
 But where, I ask again, are the calorie pictures?

 We have never seen them have we?
-That's what causes suspicion.
+No one has.
+That is what causes so much doubt and suspicion.

 In this way, the snack chips, cookies and soft drinks that would have otherwise been marketing failures, can bring in fat profits.